wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---

+- Sept.
+2026, our work on "[Particle Dynamics of Flow Matching and Classifier-Free Guidance from a Stagewise Geometry Perspective](https://arxiv.org/abs/2609.06947)
+" was posted on arXiv.

 - Aug.
 2026, our work on "Unbiased Risk Estimation for Multiplicative Noise Removal" was accepted by the SIAM Journal on Imaging Sciences.

 - Jul.2026, our work on "Unbiased and Nonlocal Linear Regression for Video Denoising under Multiplicative Noise